cotarr/cert-numeric-ip/README.md

 the IP address in the URL matches the IP address value in the server TLS certificate v3 SAN.

-Several optional env variable names may be used for for host verification:
+Several optional env variable names may be used to specify host IP addresses:
 TLS_IP1, TLS_IP2, TLS_IP3, TLS_IP4, TLS_DNS1, TLS_DNS2.
 The script
 in this repository contains several examples.
-The format of the env variables should be shown next.
+The env variables syntax should follow the this example.
 Note there are no space characters by the equals sign.

 ```